GeoffreyFClark/Poker-Hand-Strength-Evaluator/README.md

 <br>

 ## UPDATE:
 Frontend is fundamentally complete.
 It takes user input for hand_cards and optional table_cards.
 Algo1 or Algo2 is called using these parameters to generate output.
 Created custom 2598960 datapoint dataset of all 5card hands along w their strength to use (Final texas hold'em poker hand is best hand possible using 5 cards among 2 hand cards + 5 table cards).
-The two functions are fundamentally complete when table cards >= 3 (though note that the design of using algo2's graph essentially as a lookup table is still in place).
+The two functions are fundamentally complete when table cards >= 3

 TO DO:
-- Fix reproducible bug on Royal Flush evaluation (req further bug testing with other types of hands)
 - Add evaluation functionality for < 3 table cards.
 Current algos evaluate full 5 card poker hand using (2 hole cards + 3-5 table cards)
+- the design of using algo2's graph as a lookup table is still in place
+- deliverables
+- optional: host + further improve frontend